jsahlmann/mbk/07_mmrm_mixed_model_repeated_measures/ws_07_r.md

 If using character variables, the first level of the alphabetic sort order will be regardes as reference level.

-For some functions the character variable has to be converted to a factor, e.g., for the contrasts() fucntion
+For some functions the character variable has to be converted to a factor, e.g., for the contrasts() function.